What general principles guide the NCSP at IHPI at Michigan?

 Can I get an academic degree?

-- Yes.
-All IHPI Clinician Scholars are enrolled in the program, specifically designed for scholars, which leads to a Master’s Degree in Health and Health Care Research (HHCR).
+Yes.
+All National Clinician Scholars at IHPI are enrolled in the program, specifically designed for scholars, which leads to a Master’s Degree in Health and Health Care Research (HHCR).
 The classes are based on adult-style learning, with your “homework” integrated with your research interests, so that while doing class work you are also progressing towards your specific research projects.

 What do I do each year as a Clinician Scholar?